quq99/quq99-site/content/blog/2019-0708/fritz.md

 }
 ```

-This can make you include your own tensorflow model into your application.
+This can make you include your own tensorflow lite model into your application.

 ## No compress model when build the apk

 Under the hood, we use [TensorFlow Lite](https://heartbeat.fritz.ai/how-tensorflow-lite-optimizes-neural-networks-for-mobile-machine-learning-e6ffa7f8ee12) as our mobile machine learning framework.
-In order to make sure that the model isn’t compressed when the APK is built, you’ll need to add the following in the same build file under the `android` option.
+In order to make sure that the model isn’t compressed when the APK is built, we’ll need to add the following code in the same build file under the `android` option.

 ```json
 android {